olivierschultz/papyrus/interview/resume.md

 - [ ] I've highlighted open source contributions I've made.

-- [ ] Each of my e periences contains the company or organization I worked for, the title or capacity in which I worked for them, my start and stop date, and the location.
+- [ ] Each of my experiences contains the company or organization I worked for, the title or capacity in which I worked for them, my start and stop date, and the location.

-- [ ] I've included part-time e periences and internships.
+- [ ] I've included part-time experiences and internships.

 - [ ] I haven't e plicitly mentioned if work is part-time or unpaid.

 ## Bullet points

-- [ ] I've included no more than 3-4 bullet points for an e perience and no sub bullet points.
+- [ ] I've included no more than 3-4 bullet points for an experience and no sub bullet points.

 - [ ] All bullet points start with varied action verbs (such as: Achieved, Improved, Trained/Mentored, Managed, Created, Influenced, Increased/Decreased, Negotiated, Launched).

-- [ ] My bullet points are in correct tense: past for previous e periences, current for an on-going e perience.
+- [ ] My bullet points are in correct tense: past for previous experiences, current for an on-going experience.

 - [ ] Each bullet point is about how I specifically benefited my company or cause.

 - [ ] For each bullet point I've provided as much concrete, numerical evidence as possible, such as projects completed.

-- [ ] My bullet points are no longer than one sentence and the sentence does not e tend over a line and a half.
+- [ ] My bullet points are no longer than one sentence and the sentence does not extend over a line and a half.

 ## Targeted

-- [ ] I have read the list of keywords to my field, identified which ones I e emplify and incorporated my reasoning and summarizing evidence of my legitimate interest and ability to enter my new field.
+- [ ] I have read the list of keywords to my field, identified which ones I exemplify and incorporated my reasoning and summarizing evidence of my legitimate interest and ability to enter my new field.

 - [ ] I have researched the company by at least reading the job summary and the company's about and jobs page.